juanwithouttheotter/info-scriber/README.md

 * express body-parser middleware

 ### Usage
-This group project uses Open Weather API and The Movie Database API.
+The app is used primarily to save notes taken by the user.
+The user is also able to view all of their notes and deleted any note.
-When the user enters city of choice the user is presented a Movie to watch (poster, title, original release date, overview, and trailer if available) that is base off the the current weather in that city.
-User may choose another city or the same city to get a new result and the previous movie is saved temporarily at the bottom of the start page.
+For this project, I created the back end routes used and connected them to the front end of the application.

 ### Contribution